buhrmi/buhrmi/README.md

 ### Open source

-I've come up with some of my own tools that I'm using to build the apps above.
-Open-sourcing them in hopes that they're useful to you.
+Here are some tools that help me build the things I want to build.
+Maybe they'll be useful to you, too 😇

 - **[ActiveState](https://github.com/buhrmi/activestate)**<br>
   ActiveState augments your ActionCable Channels with superpowers to update Svelte 5 state in real-time.